 With eradication now closer than ever, Rotary International in Great Britain and Ireland’s latest campaign, Purple4Polio, is designed to unite communities to engage in activities as part of the final push to eradicate polio for good.

 The campaign ties in with the 100 year anniversary of The Rotary Foundation, Rotary’s own and only charity, which has played a key role in making polio eradication become close to a reality, along with hundreds of other projects both in Great Britain and Ireland and overseas.

-Rotary and the Royal Horticultural Society
+Rotary and the Royal Horticultural Society partnership continues

-Please note: The crocus species being used are Ruby Giant.
+Please note the crocus species being used are Ruby Giant.
 Children should be supervised at all times and crocus corms should not be ingested.
 Crocus species are not toxic to people, however, if signs of sickness are seen medical advice should be sought immediately.